Cross-cultural Trainer in Mexico

 Are you an experienced missionary who understands missions-related issues for the local church?

-Help Mexican churches to identify potential mission applicants, organise missions-related admin, come alongside church leadership, promote global and cross-cultural missions vision appropriately.
+Help churches in the Cuernavaca to identify potential mission applicants, organise missions-related admin, come alongside church leadership, promote global and cross-cultural missions vision appropriately.

 Qualities & Gifts Sought

 Experience of and wide knowledge of global cross-cultural mission.
 A love for the body of Christ in its full variety of denominations.

 Able to adjust to a Latin model of missions.
 Spanish language ability.

 Mexico is a federal republic in the southern portion of North America.
 It is bordered to the north by the United States; to the south and west by the Pacific Ocean; to the southeast by Guatemala, Belize, and the Caribbean Sea; and to the east by the Gulf of Mexico.

 Covering almost two million square kilometers (over 760,000 sq mi), the nation is the fifth largest country in the Americas by total area, and the 13th largest independent state in the world.